manvscode/name.com-dns-tools/README.md

 ## Donate, if you found this tool useful

 The development of these utilities took numerous hours of development and testing.
-If you found that they are useful to you, then please consider making a donation of bitcoin to **3A5M1m2BNSBgo9V7B8wf6VtWQDMMgp5abZ**
+If you found that they are useful to you, then please consider making a donation of bitcoin to: **bc1qezh0x9324px8aszr09xmmtxqe7ttd7ftumayhv**

 All donations help cover maintenance costs.